The most fun part of every remodel? Perusing—and choosing—some life-enhancing frills.

 Bay Area architect Jennifer Weiss is proactive about suggesting details that clients don't think to ask for, such as charging stations for laptops and cell phones.
 Virtually everyone building or remodeling a house has tech gadgets to charge and corral, and having built-in solutions adds ease and order.

-Shown here is an electronics charging station incorporated into a Henrybuilt closet system.
+Shown here, an electronics charging station incorporated into a Henrybuilt closet system.

 14. Interior shutters